ANSHIKA-26/WordWise/README.md

 We encourage you to explore the website, share your thoughts, and get involved in improving the project.
 Let’s make this blogging experience even better together!

 Happy coding! 📝

+---

+## 🔖 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.